Physical and Emotional Changes as Death Approaches

 As death approaches, your breathing may become moist and congested.
 This has been called the "death rattle."
 Breathing changes commonly develop when you are weak and normal secretions in your airways and lungs become trapped.

 Although the noisy breathing may be alarming to your loved ones, you probably will not have pain or be aware of the congestion.
 Because the fluid is deep in the lungs, suctioning will not remove it.
-Your doctor can prescribe oral drops (atropine) or a patch (scopolamine) to decrease the congestion.
+Your doctor can prescribe medicines to decrease the congestion.

 Your loved ones or caregivers can turn you on your side to help the secretions drain from your mouth.
-Also, your caregivers can remove the secretions frequently from your mouth with a moist face cloth or a special mouth swab (available from hospice or purchased at pharmacies).
+Also, your caregivers can remove the secretions frequently from your mouth with a moist face cloth or a special oral swab (purchased at a pharmacy).

 Changes in body temperature